VitorBarbosaDev/EndlessRunnerGame/TESTING.md

 - ![image](https://github.com/VitorBarbosaDev/EndlessRunnerGame/assets/46977318/00efa76e-eba4-45a1-bc87-e84573866818)

-The I do seem to have a bit of a contrast issue with my buttons so changing these would probably be worth it in the future for better assibility.
+I do seem to have a bit of a contrast issue with my buttons so changing these would probably be worth it in the future for better assibility.

 ## MANUAL TESTING